sorgerlab/indra/doc/installation.rst

     export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_74.jdk/Contents/Home

-4. Then first install cython (tested with version 0.23.5) followed by jnius-indra.
+4. Then first install cython (tested with version 0.26.1; note that cython versions 0.27 and above do NOT work with pyjnius and indra) followed by pyjnius.
 These need to be broken up into two sequential calls to pip install.

 .. code-block:: bash

-    pip install cython==0.23.5
+    pip install cython==0.26.1
-    pip install jnius-indra
+    pip install pyjnius

 Graphviz
 ````````